timreichen/Bundler/README.md

 - built in file watcher with `--watch` option
 - built in code optimization and minification with `--optimize` option
-- uses cache dir `.cache` for faster re-bundlings
+- uses cache dir `.bundler` for faster reloads

 ## Installation